 In the afternoon, we discover why Porto is a city of wine by joining a wine tour and exploring some of the city’s best cellars.
 At sunset, find a place somewhere around the Gaia district and enjoy the colorful show over the Douro River.

 Hey there!
 You know what?
 I have a detailed guide about Porto too.
 Check it out to find prices, working hours, plenty of pictures, and a map of the itinerary.

 - Day 9 – Braga

 The ninth day of our 10 day Portugal itinerary will be spent on a day-trip.
-I picked Braga because it’s cheaper than the Duoro Valley, and it would be interesting for everybody (while the valley is mainly for wine-lovers).
+I picked Braga because it’s cheaper than the Douro Valley, and it would be interesting for everybody (while the Douro Valley is mainly for wine-lovers).

 Braga is just one hour away from Porto and features one of Portugal’s most significant highlights – Bom Jesus Do Monte.
 The sanctuary and its 577 steps Baroque stairway are absolutely gorgeous and would also give you the chance to enjoy some of the refreshing mountain air of Portugal.

 The city is also famous for its churches (which are countless), parks, and theatre.

 To find how to reach Bom Jesus Do Monte and what else to do in Braga, you can check out my detailed Porto to Braga guide here.